Oni22/nxpress/README.md

 ```
 flutter pub run nxpress:build
 ```
 This will generate your resource folder under the **nxres/resources** directory.
-Now you can add your nx resource files in this directory Furthermore you can find a dart file which updates after your generating your resources.
-From this file you can call your resources in your dart code lately:
+Now you can add your nx resource files in this directory.
+Furthermore you can find a dart file which updates after your generating your resources.
+From this file you can call your resources in your dart code by importing it:

 ```dart
 MyResources.hello_world.myCustomFunc()